 Apple Sausage Rolls

-Thinly slice apples and cut grilled or sautéed sliced sausages at an angle.
+Thinly slice apples and slice grilled or sautéed sausages at an angle.
 Add a sprig of baby arugula, then roll and secure with a toothpick.

 Apple Prosciutto Bites